-• Are Social Housing Tenants who have a need to move to North Somerset to avoid hardship, and need to move because the tenant works or has been offered work in North Somerset and has a genuine intention to take up the offer.
-In determining this regard will be had to paragraphs 16-34 of the DLCG Right to Move Statutory Guidance on Social Housing allocations for Local Authorities in England (March 2015)
+Social Housing Tenants who have a need to move to North Somerset to avoid hardship and need to move because the tenant works or has been offered work in North Somerset and has a genuine intention to take up the offer.
+In determining this, regard will be had to paragraphs 16-34 of the DCLG (now known as DLUHC) Right to Move Statutory Guidance on Social Housing allocations for Local Authorities in England (March 2015).